-- Press the Browse button, double click on orig_micrographs, then highlight all of the HDF files in that folder. - Now, select the edgenorm, xraypixel and ctfest checkboxes.
-Unselect invert, because the images provided for the tutorial have already been inverted.
-Astigmatism correction is not necessary for this tutorial project. - If you set the project parameters correctly in step 2, then the remaining parameters should already have the correct values: apix = 1.275, voltage = 300, Cs = 2.7 and ac = 10. defocusmin and max should be set to 0.6 and 4.0 which is sufficient for all of the data in this project. - When you press "Launch" it will process each micrograph in-place as specified and store the resulting CTF information in the info/.json files.
-It should take only a few minutes to run (this includes CTF fitting).
+- Press the Browse button, double click on origimicrographs, then press Sel All - Now, unselect invert and select the edgenorm, xraypixel and ctfest checkboxes.
+Astigmatism correction is not necessary for this tutorial project.
+Invert isn't necessary because the provided micrographs have already been inverted so particles look lighter on a darker background.

+- If you set the project parameters correctly in step 2, then the remaining parameters should already have the correct values: apix = 1.275, voltage = 300, Cs = 2.7 and ac = 10. defocusmin and max should be set to 0.6 and 4.0 which is sufficient for all of the data in this project. - Press Launch.
+It will process each micrograph as specified and store the resulting CTF information in info/.json files.
+It should take only a few minutes to run (this includes initial CTF fitting).